Highlights of This Report:

 Highline Package: Heated grips.
 Heated seat.
 Tire pressure control RDC.
 LED daytime running light.
 LED turn indicators (C 600 Sport only).

-Optional Accessories: Storage space programme: Topcase (35 litres).
+Optional Accessories: Storage space program: Topcase (35 liters).
 Luggage rack.
 Liner for topcase.
-Center console bag (12 litres).
+Center console bag (12 liters).
 Load area net.

 Navigation and Communication: BMW Motorrad navigator IV.
 Mount for BMW Motorrad navigator IV.
 BMW Motorrad communication system.
 Mobile telephone facility for storage compartment.
 BMW USB charger.

 Safety and Electrical Systems: Anti-theft alarm system.
 LED turn indicators (C 600 Sport only).
 Fall pads.
 Motorcycle lock.
 Additional onboard socket.

 Other Equipment Options: Akrapovič sports silencer.
 Chrome set (footrests, handlebar weights, foot board inserts).